 People affected by dual diagnosis often fall through the cracks of public services, and so do their families.
 Those cracks are widening as statutory services struggle to spread their ever diminishing resources.
 With mental health and substance misuse services coming under increased pressure, the weight placed on family members is growing, whilst the already scarce support is diminishing.

-To understand how support can be better carried out we will carry out detailed consultation with family members affected by a loved one’s dual diagnosis, asking the people who have lived experience of the issues to help in identifying the most needed, and most appropriate, support for them.
+To understand how support can be better carried out we carried out detailed consultation with family members affected by a loved one’s dual diagnosis, asking the people who have lived experience of the issues to help in identifying the most needed, and most appropriate, support for them.

-If you are interested in taking part or learning more please contact Robert Stebbings.
+If you are interested in learning more please contact Robert Stebbings.